batukav/mmr-predictor/README.md

 ### Updates
 For the latest changes, see CHANGELOG.md

+### Setup
+This project requires Python 3.11+ as well as packages which you can find in `requirements.txt`.
+You can install them using PIP

+`pip install -r requirements.txt`

 ### Software testing
 Test-driven development is encouraged.
 To run the pytest based unit tests, make sure you have `pytest` installed, then run